-- (Optional) If you want to increase your disk space to accommodate your organization's data storage needs, see Disk Management. - 4.
-(Optional) If the Dynamic Host Configuration Protocol (DHCP) is not available on the network where you deployed Tenable Core, configure an IP address for your Tenable Core + Tenable Network Monitor deployment. - 5.
-Log in as a wizard user and create an administrator account, as described in Create an Initial Administrator User Account. - 6.
-Log In to Tenable Core with your new administrator credentials.
+- (Optional) If you want to increase your disk space to accommodate your organization's data storage needs, see Disk Management. - (Optional) If the Dynamic Host Configuration Protocol (DHCP) is not available on the network where you deployed Tenable Core, configure an IP address for your Tenable Core + Tenable Web App Scanning deployment. - 5.
+(Optional) If necessary, log in as a wizard user and create an administrator account, as described in Create an Initial Administrator User Account.